 I’m not getting emails that other Political Science majors are getting.
 Why not?

 Check your mailbox; it might be full, or the University may have the wrong email address for you in its system.

 Can I take a course in another department at Boston College and count it as a Political Science course?

-Courses taken at Boston College will count as Political Science credit only if they are courses offered by (or cross-listed in) this department.
-A course that is cross-listed between Political Science and another department will have a PO number, as well as a number from the host department.
-Because they are in the University system with a PO number, they will automatically be listed under your Political Science major.
+Courses taken at Boston College will count as Political Science credit only if they are courses offered by (or cross-listed) in this department.
+A course that is cross-listed between Political Science and another department will have a POLI number, as well as a number from the host department.
+Because they are in the University system with a POLI number, they will automatically be listed under your Political Science major.